rolancon/key-value/README.md

     0.0e-0
     -0.0e-0

-The empty type for a Minicode character has no syntactic encoding, but is denoted by an empty value, and is since a string consists of Minicode characters is also the same as the empty string value:
+The empty type for a Minicode character has no syntactic encoding, but is denoted by an empty value, and since a string consists of Minicode characters is also the same as the empty string value:

     empty =